ORNL/cpp-proposals-pub/submdspan/submdspan.md

 * adding the ability to specify slices as compile-time values.

 Creating subspans is an integral capability of many, if not all programming languages with multi-dimensional arrays.
-These include Fortran, Matlab, Python, and Python's NumPy extesnion.
+These include Fortran, Matlab, Python, and Python's NumPy extension.

 Subspans are important because they enable code reuse.
 For example, the inner loop in a dense matrix-vector product